Salt (chemistry)

 The crystal structure of sodium chloride, NaCl, a typical salt.
 The purple spheres represent sodium cations, Na^{+}, and the green spheres represent chloride anions, Cl^{−}.
 The yellow stipples show the electrostatic forces.

 In chemistry, a salt or ionic compound is a chemical compound consisting of an assembly of positively charged ions (cations) and negatively charged ions (anions), which results in a compound with no net electric charge.
 The constituent ions are held together by electrostatic forces termed ionic bonds.

 The component ions in a salt can be either inorganic, such as chloride (Cl^{−}), or organic, such as acetate (CH_{3}COO^{−}).
 Each ion can be either monatomic, such as sodium (Na^{+}) and chloride (Cl^{−}) in sodium chloride, or polyatomic, such as ammonium (NH_{4}^{+}) and carbonate (CO_{3}^{2−}) ions in ammonium carbonate.
 Salts containing basic ions hydroxide (OH^{−}) or oxide (O^{2−}) are classified as bases, such as sodium hydroxide and potassium oxide.

 Individual ions within a salt usually have multiple near neighbours, so they are not considered to be part of molecules, but instead part of a continuous three-dimensional network.
 Salts usually form crystalline structures when solid.

 Salts composed of small ions typically have high melting and boiling points, and are hard and brittle.
 As solids they are almost always electrically insulating, but when melted or dissolved they become highly conductive, because the ions become mobile.
 Some salts have large cations, large anions, or both.
 In terms of their properties, such species often are more similar to organic compounds.

+Historically, salt is a subtype of ionic compound.
+The term salt used to only refer to the ionic compound formed by neutralisation of an acid and a base.
+As the definition for acid and base expands, salt becomes synonymous with ionic compound.
+However, that distinction still persists in some literature.